olach/espresso-console/README.md

+*This plugin is no longer under development.
+Espresso has since version 2.2 added autocomplete for the Console methods natively.*

 # Console.sugar for Espresso
 This is a plugin for MacRabbit's [Espresso](http://macrabbit.com/espresso/) code editor.
 It adds autocompletion for the Console API methods supported in the JavaScript Console of your browser.